DANS-KNAW/dataverse-bridge-service/README.md

 To be able to archive a dataset with the Dataverse Bridge, the following conditions have been set:

-* The user should be part of a group named 'SWORD'.
+* The user should be part of a group named 'SWORD' and has to the same name as _group-name_ that defines in the _:DataverseBridgeConf_.
-* The user should have an admin-role for the dataverse that contains the dataset that is going to be archived.
+* The user should have an __admin-role__ for the dataverse that contains the dataset that is going to be archived.

 _Configuration_